Tensor Train for Global Optimization Problems in Robotics: Methodology

 Cost functions in robotics applications typically rely on two types of variables: \emph{task parameters} and \emph{decision variables}.
 Task parameters are constant for a given optimization problem and describe the range of tasks that may arise in a particular robotic application.
 For example, in an inverse kinematics (IK) problem with obstacles, the task parameters could be the desired end-effector pose to reach an object, while the decision variables are the variables being optimized (e.g., the robot configuration or joint angles).
 In most cases, we can anticipate the possible range of task parameters, such as the robot workspace for IK.
 Ideally, we can solve the optimization problem offline numerous times for the complete range of task parameters and leverage this knowledge to expedite online optimization for new tasks.

 It is important to note that in robotics, the cost function is frequently a piecewise smooth function that incorporates a specific structure (i.e., low-rank structure explained in Section \ref{background}) among the cost function variables.
 For instance, similarities among task parameters correspond to similarities among solutions to the optimization problem.
-Additionally, the cost function can create strong correlations between decision variables (e.g., the movements of a manipulator articulations are linked when maintaining a given end-effector orientation).
 By capturing this structure, we can compactly model the relationships among variables rather than relying on database approaches that store each data point.
 Although such a structure is prevalent in many robotics applications, it has not been extensively utilized.

 The proposed \gls{ttgo} framework exploits such a structure to gather experience in the offline phase for faster optimization in the online phase.
 As discussed in Section~\ref{related_work}, the common approach using database and function approximators does not work well when the optimization problems are highly non-convex with many poor local optima and the solutions are multimodal.
 Our framework provides a principled solution to these two problems.
 The following section presents the approach in detail.